-Like all those who are born in trespasses and sin, our imputed sin nature with its fleshly lust and our prideful attitudes battle against the born-again spirit of Christ, within.
-However, once we are saved, we are to put away the things of the world freely and our fleshly appetites and walk in spirit and truth.
-And so Paul was urging these believers to put away any lustful passion.
-They were to remember who we are in Christ and the price He paid to secure our salvation.
-And we are also exhorted to live a life that honours His holy name - through the power of the indwelling Holy Spirit.
+Like all those who are born in trespasses and sin, our imputed sin nature with its fleshly lusts and our prideful attitudes battle against the born-again spirit of Christ within.
+However, once we are saved, we are to put away the things of the world and our fleshly appetites, and walk in spirit and truth.
+And so, Paul was urging these believers to put away any lustful passion.
+They were to remember who they were in Christ and the price He paid to secure their salvation.
+And we too are exhorted to live a life that honours His holy name, through the power of the indwelling Holy Spirit.

 Paul was their 'father-in-the-faith' who knew that God's will for each of His children is their sanctification.
-Paul knew the importance of teaching these young believers the need to be sexually pure; to curb any fleshly appetites and to abstain from all forms of evil.
-They were to keep their hearts clean, their bodies pure, and their mind on Christ.
-They were to know how to control their own body, and live in a holy and honourable manner - and so are we!
+Paul knew the importance of teaching these young believers the need to be sexually pure, to curb any fleshly appetites and to abstain from all forms of evil.
+They were to keep their hearts clean, their bodies pure, and their minds on Christ.
+They were to know how to control their own bodies, and live in a holy and honourable manner - and so are we!

 The positive aspect of sanctification is setting ourselves apart unto God.
 It is to live a life that is consecrated to the Lord.
 It is a believer that presents their body to the Lord as a living sacrifice that is holy and acceptable unto Him.
 The one who is being sanctified is the one that learns to say, not my will but THINE be done.
-The other side of sanctification is to do with the things from which we abstain - such as immorality and lustful passion, and attitudes that reflect the unsaved who do not know God.
+The other side of sanctification is to do with the things we abstain from, such as immorality, lustful passion, and attitudes that reflect the unsaved who do not know God.

 Turn your eyes upon Jesus,